-There would typically be six Field or Execution Judges, two each for marching, drumming and bugles.
-These judges used a "tick system" in both drill and music.
-They looked and listened for front had one or ten not in the front, you would receive a tick for each person, one or ten.
+Jack Roberts was a former M&M judge as well as a drill designer and instructor for the Toronto Optimists.
+He remembers: "the Midwest judging was a little different with zero tolerance.
+If the front had one or ten not in the front, you would receive a tick for each person, one or ten.
 If the front continued like that with no recovery, usually 10 steps, they would tick all over.
 That said, it was usually up to the M&M judge to decide, as long as he or she was uniform throughout the contest.
 The judges in Midwest, East and Canada all did it similar, but Midwest was brutal.
 For example a squad had to have all its members perfectly erect at all times.
 In Canada and East, if the interval was equal, it was deemed to be correct as a squad even when the outside persons were leaning to the centre, because the interval was still correct.
 Ergo, I had to teach something I did not like because of the judges jurisdiction we would face.
 Also if the front was off, we had to make sure it was not intentional before ticking away.
 Many Corps would bend the ends of a company front to escape the ticks, but the GE judge would get them if it was still off."